thaliaarchi/notes/topics/generators.md

 }
 ```

-To support recursive generators, the call stack needs to be reified.
-It would
+With the states expressed as an enum and the call stack reified, it would be
-be desugared to (valid code):
+desugared to (valid code):

 ```rust
 struct TreeInOrderIter<'a, T> {